souravdasdip/grocery/README.md

 # Grocery app

 ## Overview
-This project is using the Nextjs "app" routes for SSR and CSR and "app/api" routes for create API endpoint:
+This project is using the Nextjs "app" routes for SSR and CSR and "app/api" routes for create API endpoint.
+Database postgreSQL is using from vercel and connected to Prisma ORM.

 ### Project layout